 According to the National Academy of Medicine, “Medical care is estimated to account for only 10-20 percent of the modifiable contributors to healthy outcomes for a population.
 The other 80-90 percent are sometimes broadly called the social determinants of health: health related behaviors, socioeconomic factors and environmental factors.”
 If we act in love by overcoming hate of our differences, we will map a better, healthier, and more prosperous future for all of us.

 This site is maintained by Bryan Spoon, a Board Certified Chaplain through the Association of Professional Chaplains.
-He ministers as a pediatric staff chaplain and is an Episcopal priest serving in the Diocese of West Missouri.
 His Bachelor of Arts degree in theology from Georgetown University concentrated in comparative and critical study of various religious views.
 His Master of Divinity is from Virginia Theological Seminary.
 He holds a certificate in Muslim-Christian Dialogue from the Washington Theological Consortium and is also a Roothbert Fellow.
+After many years serving as a hospital chaplain, he is now currently a doctoral candidate at the University of Aberdeen.